alanaherlands/geodehealth_assessment/README.md

 # In the time allotted, I successfully...
 * Set up a working proxy server to avoid CORS errors
 * Made API requests to a variety of endpoints
+* Integrated typeahead for searching complaints, companies, and zip codes
 * Displayed API data in React components
 * Created React components
 * Used React hooks efficiently to manage state and side effects